Oops! You must enter a search term greater than 3 characters.

 To build lifelong learning and problem solving skills in young people; To enhance confidence of young people while they learn to utilize their own abilities and those of their team members to solve complex problems; To teach young people through discovery and development of their talents; to demonstrate that there is no one right way to solve a problem and that the learning comes in the process of solving the problem.

-25,000 volunteer hours donated by individual Team managers to teach participants the skills needed to solve real life challenges.
+25,000 volunteer hours were donated by individual Team Managers to teach the children the skills needed to compete and, ultimately, solve real-life challenges.

 Invite friends and colleagues to share their experiences with this nonprofit

 My kids have been involved with WIN for 6 years and it is the highlight of their year!
 Working together with their friends to creatively solve challenges really builds camaraderie and learning to think "outside the box" are skills that will last a life time...

 My kids and I have been involved in this program for 12 years now.
 I can honestly say that of all the activities they have participated in, this program has had the single largest effect and impact on their lives.
 They are both well-spoken, confident young adults who know the value of hard work, ...

 I have worked in education for 38 years and have been involved with Destination Imagination for 25 years through the Washington Imagination Network (WIN).
 I have seen hundreds of my students and others develop skills in creative problem solving, presentation, drama, technology and team work through...

 Great Nonprofits badges allow you to raise awareness of your favorite organizations on your own web sites. for text link or graphic badge.